10 Things About Your Vagina You Probably Didn't Know

 The vagina is an elastic and muscular canal with a soft, flexible lining that provides lubrication.

 The vagina is the organ in the female reproductive system that connects the uterus to the outside of the body.
 It is made up of a tract covered with delicate mucous membranes that help maintain natural moisture and the necessary acidity to prevent infections.
 Discover 10 things about your vagina you probably didn’t know!

 Because your vagina is covered with fibromuscular tissues, exercises can be used to strengthen the pelvic floor, which helps prevent problems like localized pain and urinary incontinence.
 It also has complex fibromuscular tissues that give it the necessary elasticity for several of its primary functions.

-In conjunction with the vulva, this is a fundamental part of the female body, both for reproductive purposes, as well as for sexual pleasure and women’s health.
+In conjunction with the vulva, vagina is a fundamental part of the female body, both for reproductive purposes, as well as for sexual pleasure and women’s health.

 But there are a few interesting facts that a lot of women still ignore, which could be important to get to know.